pbutler/neb-ex1/README.md

 ## Instructions

 1. Setup a 2xnode 8xH100 GPU cluster: [instructions](./infrastructure/README.md)
+    a.
+Setup an mlflow managed cluster, for monitoring and recording runs
 2. On built cluster, clone this repository.
 3. Install [uv](https://github.com/astral-sh/uv)
 4. Run `uv sync` in this directory